 - Cooperation should come from local leadership.

-- Pro-democracy work should focus on coordination, not competition.
+- Pro-democracy work should focus on coordination rather than competition.

 Warren warns that efforts to advance these ideas cannot succeed in isolation.
 “All of these things need to happen together.”